Tips for first time river cruising

 Nile with Viking several years ago.
 I hope this guide answers some of the

-questions Silver Travelers might have when considering their first river
+questions Silver Travellers might have when considering their first river

 Part 1 - Before you go